* Treat proofreading like a treasure hunt or a game and see how many hidden mistakes you can find.

 See my “Mistrust and Verify” page.
 Scroll to the bottom of the page, click on the PDF attached there (197k), and save it to your computer.
 This file has material on fact-checking, but Internet research is a major part of it.
 The links are generally recent ones.

 Using Track Changes in Word

 Computers vary, as do versions of Word and the skills of users.
 Sometimes the best way to educate yourself on track changes is to search for your version of Word (or platform), plus "track changes," such as "Word 2010 track changes."
+YouTube can be helpful.
 One of the links below may also be useful:

 From editor Geoff Hart of Canada:

 You might also like the blog post "Customising Track Changes," by editor Liz Broomfield of the UK:

 Liz also wrote the post "Working with Track Changes in a Document":